Bruce Bould: Career

 Bould was born in Bradford, West Riding of Yorkshire, to parents who were both actors, and began his acting career aged 17 at the Birmingham Repertory in a production of Crack in the Ice in September 1966.
 He joined the Royal Academy of Dramatic Art (RADA), as a student, graduating with a Diploma in acting in 1969.

-Best known for playing David Harris-Jones in the television sitcom The Fall and Rise of Reginald Perrin.
-His character was one of C.J.'s "yes" men, extremely shy, lacked confidence, with low self-esteem, whose catchphrase was a simple "Super!"
+Bould was best known for playing David Harris-Jones in the television sitcom The Fall and Rise of Reginald Perrin.
+His character was one of C.J.'s "yes" men, extremely shy, lacking in confidence and with low self-esteem.
+His catchphrase was a simple "Super!"

-In 1972 he met and married actress Theresa Watson, who also starred in The Fall and Rise of Reginald Perrin, playing David's wife Prue in Series Three and Four.
+In 1972, he met and married actress Theresa Watson, who also appeared in The Fall and Rise of Reginald Perrin, playing David's wife Prue in two latter series.

 Other television credits include Z-Cars, The Good Life, The New Avengers, To the Manor Born, Shelley, Howards' Way, Drop the Dead Donkey and As Time Goes By.

-Bould was a regular on stage throughout the 70's, in plays such as Clever Soldiers, in 1974 at the Hampstead Theatre Club, and A Family And A Fortune, at the Theatre Royal, Bath in 1975 with Alec Guinness.
+Bould was a regular on stage during the 1970s, in plays such as Clever Soldiers at the Hampstead Theatre Club in 1974, and A Family And A Fortune at the Theatre Royal, Bath in 1975, which starred Alec Guinness.

-Bould died on 15 May 2023, at the age of 73.
+Bould died on 15 May 2023, aged 73.